cpfaff/cafe/README.md

 annotation of ecological data.
 The content you find here is developed in the context of the DFG funded project, the German Federation For The Curation Of Biological data (GFBio).
 The repository contains an ontology as well as an xml schema for the annotation of data.

+NOTE:

 The wiki is currently under construction to provide documentation.

 ### The xsd standard